Questions to ask yourself when planning for retirement

-There has been many articles in our newspapers saying that a significant portion of Canadians are woefully prepared for their retirement.
+There has been many articles in our newspapers saying that a significant portion of Canadians is woefully prepared for their retirement.
 Some studies show that future retirees can expect a significant drop in their lifestyle at retirement.

 Related article: How to cure retirement anxiety?